decentraland/old-documentation/_posts/examples/2018-01-08-sample-scenes.md

 #### Dog, cat, mouse, cheese

-This example, that's described in greater detail in a [video tutorial](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-dog-cat-mouse-cheese-using-a-fsm) shows how to build a more complex scene that involves predators and prays, which can interchangably be mice, cats or dogs.
+This example, that's described in greater detail in a [video tutorial](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-dog-cat-mouse-cheese-using-a-fsm) shows how to build a more complex scene that involves predators and prays, which can interchangeably be mice, cats or dogs.
 Each animal has a stack-based finite state machine (FSM) to manage its AI.
-Each animal uses the a\* path finding algorythm to find its way around obstacles and othe animals.
+Each animal uses the a\* path finding algorithm to find its way around obstacles and other animals.

 [code](https://dcl-project-bfvkjmdtyf.now.sh)